Notorynchus cepedianus Broadnose Sevengill Shark

 1 in stock

-Physical Description Notorynchus cepedianus shark tooth
+Physical Description Notorynchus cepedianus for sale

 Notorynchus cepedianus is a bottom dwelling shark that still swims the oceans and seas.
 They can grow up to about three meter but most are around the two meters.
 They will eat almost anything they can find: sharks, rays, eggs, crustaceans, bony fish and carrion.
 An interesting thing to point out is, that these sharks do not look like most current sharks, they have an archaic look.
 Their dorsal fin is situated near the tail, their head has an unusual shape and ofcourse they have seven gills instead of five.
 Their teeth are also very different, each tooth looks like a small jaw full of teeth, with the middle tooth of the upper jaw being the exception.